 - In your HubSpot account, navigate to Marketing > Files and Templates > Design Tools.

-- At the top of the finder, click File > New file.
+- At the top of the finder, click the File dropdown menu and select New file.

 - In the dialog box that appears, select Module.

 - Choose whether you want to use this module in page templates, blog templates, and/or email templates.

 - Select if you'd like the content scope of the module to be a local module or global module.
 If you create a global module, editing this module's content will update every location where the module is used.
 Learn how to work with smart content in a global module.

 - Give the module a file name, then click Create.

 - In the module inspector on the right, click the Add field

 dropdownin the Fields section, then select a field to add to your module.